wp-plugins/photospace-responsive/readme.txt

 == Description ==

-Photospace takes advantage of the built in gallery features of WordPress, the plugin automatically adds any images attached to the post or page into the gallery.
+Based on the Galleriffic gallery, Photospace takes advantage of the built in gallery features of WordPress.
-Then simply use the shortcode [photospace] in the post or page content and your done.
+Then simply use the WordPress admin to create a gallery and insert it in the page.
+You may need to adjust the size of the gallery to suit your theme in the settings.

 The Photospace gallery plugin allows you to: